 To get the best out of skinless boneless chicken thighs, cook it right.

 - A mix of butter and oil works always better.
-Butter gives the richness to the sauce and oil prevents the butter from burning.
+Butter gives richness to the sauce and oil prevents the butter from burning.

 - Chicken and rosemary is a fantastic combination.
 It gives a freshness to the dish.
 You can substitute it with thyme or parsley if you prefer.